Community Child and Family Centre

 Partnerships with Family

-EACH Child encourages parent and community involvement within the Centre.
+EACH Child encourages Family and community involvement within the Centre.

 A partnership between the family and EACH Child educators is vital for providing care that is meaningful and effective – culturally and educationally.
 Information will be given in a variety of ways to meet all needs.

 Families are the most integral part of a child’s education and we welcome family’s involvement in the education we provide at the service.
-We encourage families to join us to participate in our program by perhaps playing an instrument, talking about their job, reading a book in their home language or bringing in a new baby to bath.
-We appreciate that parents are not always able to join in during work hours and we invite families to special events and celebrations through the year.
+We encourage families to join us to participate in our program by perhaps playing an instrument, talking about their job, reading a book in their home language or bringing in a new baby.
+We appreciate that families are not always able to join in during work hours and we invite families to special events and celebrations through the year.

 We understand the importance of fostering high quality relationships with families.
 We acknowledge that every family is different, and this is celebrated throughout the centre.